sagi778/.csv-explorer/README.md

 # Nebo
+stage 1> .csv simple & easy to use editor

-Data analysis &amp; ML tool
+stage 2> Data analysis & visualization tool

-Code IDE - with AI assitence, providing func to choose from each row
+Stage 3> Code IDE - with AI assitence, providing easy to use code block